JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `string-literals`

-Web Symbols representing JavaScript or TypeScript string literals available in a particular location.
+Poly Symbols representing JavaScript or TypeScript string literals available in a particular location.
-Only dynamically contributed string literal symbols (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)) have built-in support.
+Only dynamically contributed string literal symbols (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)) have built-in support.

-The `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+The `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
 - a `JSLiteralExpression`
 - an unqualified `JSReferenceExpression`, which parent is *not* `JSIndexedPropertyAccessExpression`, `JSCallExpression` or `JSProperty`